Gizmodiat/AMANDE/README.md

 Download GTEx v8 data:
 _**Please contact me.**_
 AMANDE uses data reformatted from the cis-eQTL associations tested in each tissue.
 Original data available in a requester pays bucket must be downloaded prior to use the reformatted GTEx data for AMANDE.
 More information here: https://gtexportal.org/home/datasets
-After downloading the original GTEx data, I will provide a compressed file "GTEx_for_AMANDE.zip" (49 tissues ~115GB).
+After downloading the original GTEx data, I will provide a compressed file "GTEx_for_AMANDE.zip" (49 tissues ~115GB compressed).
 Unzip it:
 `unzip GTEx_for_AMANDE.zip`

 Download INTERVAL data (3,283 SOMAmers used to assay the 2,995 proteins ~2.4TB uncompressed) from:
 https://app.box.com/s/u3flbp13zjydegrxjb2uepagp1vb6bj2
 Download the entire dataset or protein(s) of interest if needed.
 Each folder, which is named according to the ID of the SOMAmer, must be unzipped.
-In addition, the 22 gzipped files in each folder must be uncompressed to obtain .tsv text files.
+In addition, the 22 gzipped files in each folder must be uncompressed to obtain '.tsv' text files.
 _**Folders unzipped containing the ungzipped .tsv files must be located in a folder named "INTERVAL_for_AMANDE".**_

 Download snp151 data (9.64GB compressed) from: